 |Amount the “Community Spouse” keeps in a 100% State

 When one is over the Medicaid asset limit, it becomes imperative to spend down excess, non-exempt assets in order to qualify for Medicaid.
 In general, any spending is fine, so long as one’s assets are not given away or sold for significantly less than they are worth.
 Gifting one’s assets can put one in violation of Medicaid’s 5-Year Look-Back Period, resulting in a period of Medicaid ineligibility.
 It should also be mentioned that one should not spend down non-exempt assets by purchasing other non-exempt assets.
 Because those newly purchased assets would still be counted.

 Below is a list of common ways that individuals and / or couples spend-down in order to gain Medicaid eligibility without violating the look-back period.
 It is suggested one contact a Medicaid expert before undertaking any of the following purchases.
 Subtleties exist that can result in ineligibility for the program.

 Since one’s home is considered a non-countable asset, it makes sense to put extra assets into it, which may even be seen as an investment.
-Home improvements include putting on a new roof, adding a wheelchair ramp or a stair-lift, building a handicap-accessible bathroom, updating plumbing, or even building a shed in the backyard.
+Home improvements include:

 Vehicle Repairs or Purchase